aruzu/ai-product-engineering/Gaiar_Baimuratov/lesson2/reviews-fetcher/STATUS.md

   - ✅ Updated test suite to work with typer command interface
   - ✅ Verified all tests passing after UI and code fixes

+- **Phase 12: Code Quality Improvements (Sanity Check)**
+  - ✅ Ran all unit tests and verified all passing
+  - ✅ Fixed unused imports in pull_all_markets.py
+  - ✅ Fixed unused variable (review_count_start) in pull_all_markets.py
+  - ✅ Fixed f-string without placeholders in pull_all_markets.py
+  - ✅ Applied black formatting to ensure consistent code style
+  - ✅ Ran linter (ruff) to identify and address code quality issues
+  - ✅ Verified all fixes with comprehensive test suite

 ### Next Steps (Production Usage)
 1. **Running the Analysis with Enhanced UI**
    - Execute `python pull_all_markets.py --android-app lounge` to collect reviews for Lounge app